Azure/AppService/_posts/2020-08-13-asev3_private_preview.md

 This blog can be reached at the link: <http://aka.ms/asev3-private-preview>
 As updates and changes are made, they will be noted in this article.

-Participation will enroll your email address in the <asev3preview@microsoft.com> distribution list along with the engineering team and other private preview participants.

 ## Creating an ASEv3